wvmitchell/listo-app/README.md

 ## Listo App
 Listo is a simple yet powerful task app that allows you to create, edit, reorder, and delete tasks.
 Additionally, you can share your tasks with others to collaborate on projects.
+(Sharing is currently under development)

 ## Listo is in beta!
 Listo is currently in beta.
 You're welcome to sign up and start using the app.
 If you have any feedback, please let me know!